Mission Statement

 What Does ABA Entail at New Beginnings Behavioral Health?

-*Progress is monitored through regular data collection to make sure the plan is working.
+• Ongoing Progress Monitoring: Progress is tracked through regular data collection to ensure the plan is effective and to make necessary adjustments.

-*Caregivers often work closely with the therapist to apply strategies at home and in everyday life.
+• Caregiver Collaboration: Caregivers play a critical role by working closely with therapists to apply strategies consistently at home and in everyday life.

 Session Structure